spotsh/roundcube-calendar-caldav/README.md

     $ ln -s plugins-caldav/plugins/calendar plugins/calendar
     ```

-    :exclamation: This assumes that your are already using a compatible version of the Kolab Roundcubemail Plugins.
+    :exclamation: This assumes that there is already a compatible version of the Kolab Roundcubemail Plugins installed.
     E.g. if you checkout `roundcubemail-plugins-kolab-caldav-3.1.11-r1`, `roundcubemail-plugins-kolab-3.1.11` or similar should be installed.
-    If you want to use Roundcubemail without Kolab, you should place all plugins from the `feature_caldav` branch into your plugins folder.
+    If you use Roundcubemail without Kolab, you should put all plugins from the `feature_caldav` branch into your plugins folder.

 * Copy `plugins/calendar.orig/config.inc.php` to the new plugin folder and modify accordingly: